jing1tian/franky/README.md

 ### Using Docker

-To use Franky within Docker we provide a [Dockerfile](docker/run/Dockerfile) and accompanying [docker-compose](docker-compose.yml) file.
+To use franky within Docker we provide a [Dockerfile](docker/run/Dockerfile) and accompanying [docker-compose](docker-compose.yml) file.

 ```bash